galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 >
 >    > ### {% icon comment %} Comment
 >    >
->    > In the case you are working with a diploid orgasm, you should select `diploid` in the ploidity option.
+>    > In case you are working with a diploid organism, you should select `diploid` in the ploidy option.
->    > It will generate three outputs: the base-level coverage file (PBCSTAT base coverage), the cutoff file (calcuts cutoff) and a histogram plot.
+>    > This will generate three outputs: the base-level coverage file (PBCSTAT base coverage), the cutoff file (calcuts cutoff) and a histogram plot.
 >    {: .comment}
 >
 > 6. {% tool [purge_dups](toolshed.g2.bx.psu.edu/repos/iuc/purge_dups/purge_dups/1.2.5+galaxy2) %} with the following parameters: